jeevanp03/my_furhat_backend/README.md

    poetry install
    ```

-   This will create or update the `poetry.lock` file and install the dependencies into Poetry’s virtual environment.
+   This will update the `poetry.lock` file and install dependencies into Poetry’s virtual environment.

 3. **(Optional) Install Additional pip Dependencies**
-   If there are any extra dependencies provided via a `requirements.txt` file, you can install them after activating the Poetry environment:
+   If there is a `requirements.txt` file with extra dependencies, activate your environment and run:
    ```bash
    pip install -r requirements.txt
    ```